 People-watching throughout Las Vegas, you are almost certain to see at least one, but probably more of the following: the heaviest (or even thinnest) person you’ve seen in your life, too many tattoos, people from countless countries, the most eccentric, or eclectic groups of rich or poor, lucky or un-lucky bunch of average Joes or crazy Susans and other interesting creatures than you’ve ever seen in your life.
 Lean back, sip your margarita and enjoy.

 The best free things to do in Las Vegas, right on the Strip, are:

-- The Water Show at the fountains in front of the Bellagio Hotel (every 30 minutes from 3pm to 8pm and every 15 minutes from 8pm to midnight on weekdays, every 30 minutes from 12pm to 8pm and every 15 minutes from 8pm to midnight on Saturdays and Holidays, every 30 minutes from 11am to 7pm and every 15 minutes from 7pm to midnight on Sundays)
+- The Water Show at the fountains in front of the Bellagio Hotel (every 30 minutes from noon to 6.30pm and every 15 minutes from 7pm to midnight on weekdays, every 30 minutes from 12pm to 6.30pm and every 15 minutes from 7pm to midnight on weekends and Holidays.

 - The Light Show at the Eiffel Tower at the Paris Hotel (every 30 minutes on the full hour and half hour from sunset to midnight)